Brazilian indigenous tribesmen shot during protest | DW | 08.12.2019

 Motives behind attack

-According to Brazilian news outlet Globo, the shooting is believed to have begun when an indigenous tribesman said in a video that a white vehicle fired at him several times while he was on motorbike.
+According to Brazilian news outlet Globo, the shooting is believed to have begun when an indigenous tribesman said in a video that a white vehicle fired at him and Firmino Guajajara Indians several times.
 The video then circulated on social networks.

-In protest, Guajajaras Indians blocked a highway in the the municipality of Jenipapo dos Vieiras.

-"The Indians were hit by gunfire from a vehicle" along a highway that crosses the Cana Brava Indigenous Land, of the Guajajara ethnic group, the government's National Indian Foundation (FUNAI) said in a statement.
+In a statement, Brazil's National Indian Foundation (FUNAI) said, "the Indians were hit by gunfire from a vehicle" along a highway that crosses the Cana Brava Indigenous Land, of the Guajajara ethnic group.

 "As a form of protest, indigenous people blocked highway BR-226 in both directions," FUNAI added.